osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 automatically install `gazebo9`) and do ***not*** use the osrfoundation repository.

-## Using a specific Gazebo version with ROS
+## Using a specific Gazebo-classic version with ROS
-***Warning!: Using this option, you won't be able to use any ROS Ubuntu package related to Gazebo from ROS deb repository.
+***Warning!: Using this option, you won't be able to use any ROS Ubuntu package related to Gazebo-classic from ROS deb repository.
 The equivalent of `gazebo_ros_pkgs` can be installed from debian packages, but all other software (such as [turtlebot_gazebo](http://wiki.ros.org/turtlebot_gazebo)) must be built from source.
 Thanks to [catkin workspaces](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)